-From our very inception, Renewal, Inc. has been dedicated to returning adjudicated offenders to society as responsible citizens.
-Renewal was first formed in 1958, originated through the efforts of a group of Pittsburgh businessmen serving on the Penal Committee of the St. Vincent de Paul Society.
-In its formative years, Renewal assisted offenders in developing a parole plan by identifying sponsors and employment opportunities.
-The Catholic Diocese provided housing for the parolees, who frequently lacked resources or families to support them, at the St. Joseph House of Hospitality in the lower Hill District of Downtown Pittsburgh.
+From our very inception, Renewal, Inc. has been dedicated to helping formerly incarcerated individuals return to society as responsible citizens.
+Renewal, Inc. was founded in 1958 through the efforts of a group of Pittsburgh businessmen serving on the Penal Committee of the St. Vincent de Paul Society.
+In its formative years, Renewal, Inc. assisted former offenders in developing a parole plan by identifying sponsors and employment opportunities.
+The Catholic Diocese provided housing for the parolees, who frequently lacked resources or families to support them, at the St. Joseph House of Hospitality in the lower Hill District of downtown Pittsburgh.

-The organization’s successful and intensive focus on sustainable healing for the individual was established almost immediately.
-In fact, Renewal was first incorporated as a private, non-profit organization in 1976 through the efforts of Administrator Thomas O’Brien, himself an ex-offender and resident in the program.
+Our organization’s successful and intense focus on sustainable healing for these individuals was established almost immediately.
+In fact, Renewal, Inc. was first incorporated as a private, non-profit organization in 1976 through the efforts of Administrator Thomas O’Brien, also a former offender and resident in the program.

 Building a Comprehensive Program

-Renewal expanded its services to include housing in 1988, opening a 25-bed facility in Homestead, PA, through a contract with Allegheny County intended to help mitigate overcrowding in the Allegheny County Jail.
-Based on the success of the initial Homestead program, Renewal has grown its relationship with Allegheny County and has entered additional contractual agreements with a range of County, State and Federal entities.
-Today, we offer residential services for up to 672 individuals through 2 facilities throughout the Pittsburgh area.
+Renewal, Inc. expanded its services in 1988 to include housing by opening a 25-bed facility in Homestead, achieved through a contract with Allegheny County.
+The goal was to help mitigate overcrowding in the Allegheny County Jail.
+Based on the success of the initial Homestead program, Renewal, Inc. fostered its relationship with Allegheny County and entered additional contractual agreements with a range of county, state, and federal entities.
+Today, we offer residential services for up to 672 individuals in two facilities throughout the Pittsburgh area.

-We have strategically pursued and leveraged our contractual relationships to evolve our service offering into one of the most comprehensive programs in the corrections space.
-Throughout the 1990s and early 2000s, this approach allowed us to expand our program to accept women, and to build out adult basic education services, Drug Court services, alternative housing and work release services along with whole-family, mental health, cognitive behavioral therapy and continuing care programming.
-In line with the increasing demand created by our growing capabilities, we formed our subsidiary, Renewal Treatment, Inc.® to perform inpatient and outpatient drug and alcohol treatment services in 1997.
+Renewal, Inc. has strategically pursued and leveraged its contractual relationships to evolve our service offerings into one of the most comprehensive programs in the corrections arena.
+Throughout the 1990s and early 2000s, this approach allowed us to expand our program to accept women and include adult basic education services; Drug Court services; alternative housing and work release services; and whole-family, mental health, cognitive behavioral therapy, and continuing care programming.
+In line with the increasing demand created by our growing capabilities, in 1997 Renewal, Inc. formed a subsidiary, Renewal Treatment, Inc.® to perform inpatient and outpatient drug and alcohol treatment services.

-Renewal consolidated our operation in 1995 when we purchased a building and renovated a facility located at 339 Boulevard of the Allies in downtown Pittsburgh.
-Through a robust renovation, this location now has a bed capacity of 290 and meets all standards of the Americans with Disability Act, American Correctional Association Adult Community Residential Services 4th Edition, Pennsylvania Department of Corrections and Federal Bureau of Prisons.
+Renewal, Inc. consolidated operations in 1995 when it purchased and renovated a building at 339 Boulevard of the Allies in Downtown Pittsburgh.
+This location currently has a bed capacity of 290 and meets all standards of the Americans with Disability Act, American Correctional Association Adult Community Residential Services 4th Edition, Pennsylvania Department of Corrections, and Federal Bureau of Prisons.